Flooded Kitchen: What To Do

 Other ways to reduce the risk of kitchen flooding include:

-- Gently cleaning behind your refrigerator so that you do not upset the water supply line
+- Gently clean behind your refrigerator so that you do not upset the water supply line

 - Replacing the plastic water line of your ice maker with copper or steel

-If your dishwasher is the leaky culprit, you should reevaluate how much detergent you are using.
+If your dishwasher is the leaky culprit, you should reevaluate how much detergent you use.
 Too much detergent can cause a blockage in the hose.
 Forgetting to replace your dishwasher’s door gasket, forgoing routine tightening of your dishwasher’s door, and improperly loading the dishes can also cause water leaks.

 For the quickest reaction time in case of a flood, store your tools and supplies near your pipes and appliances.
 You can also invest in water leak detection systems for better peace of mind.

 Ultimately, the best way to recover from flooding is to contact the flood restoration professionals at Total Restoration of Texas.
 We respond quickly and stick with you until we fix your flooded home.